TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 Tracking order of calls and less verbose call assertions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :class:`Mock` class allows you to track the *order* of method calls on
+The :class:`Mock` kundi allows you to track the *order* of method calls on
 your mock objects through the :attr:`~Mock.method_calls` attribute.
 This
 doesn't allow you to track the order of calls between separate mock objects,
 however we can use :attr:`~Mock.mock_calls` to achieve the same effect.

 Because mocks track calls to child mocks in ``mock_calls``, and accessing an
 arbitrary attribute of a mock creates a child mock, we can create our separate
-mocks from a parent one.
+mocks kutoka a parent one.
 Calls to those child mock will then all be recorded,
 in order, in the ``mock_calls`` of the parent:

     >>> manager = Mock()